jszavits/NEAR/README.md

 # NEAR
-Non-Equilibrium Analysis of Ribosome profiling data
+**N**on-**E**quilibrium **A**nalysis of **R**ibosome profiling data

 ## Description

 Non-Equilibrium Analysis of Ribo-seq (NEAR) is a program that infers codon-dependent elongation rates relative to the initiation rate from A-site density measured by ribosome profiling.
 The program uses nonlinear optimisation to match the experimental ribosome density to the theoretical density predicted by a mathematical model for ribosome dynamics called the totally asymmetric simple exclusion process (TASEP) \[1\].
 The progam is described in detail in \[2\].

+## Limitation

+An important limitation of the program is that the input data, namely the A-site densities, must be properly normalised.
+Let RFP$_i$ denotes the number of ribosome footprints for a given mRNA species at codon $i$.
+Let $\rho_i$ denotes the ribosomal density at codon $i$, i.e. the probability that the ribosome's A-site is positioned at codon $i$.
+Then RFP$_i$/RFP$_{av}$ is equal to $\rho_i/\sum_i \rho$, where RFP$_{av}$ is the average number of reads for that mRNA species, RFP=$\sum_i$ RFP$_i$/(L-1) and $\rho$ is the ribosome density, i.e. the number of ribosomes on the mRNA divided by the number of codons L-1, $\rho=\sum_i \rho_i/(L-1)$.
+Here we normalise by L-1 instead of L because the start codon is included in the initiation mechanism in the model.
+Note that for this program to be useful, one must know the ribosome density $\rho$, which is not normally known in ribosome profiling experiments.
+It can be obtained, for example, by polysome profiling experiments, or it can be estimated using ribosome proofiling and RNA-seq.

 ## Installation